SoAp9035/cloudra-app/README.md

 # Will It Rain On My Parade?

-Read about the project before getting started: [PROJECT.md](https://github.com/SoAp9035/selcuk-space-app/blob/main/PROJECT.md)
+Read about the project before getting started: [ABOUT THE PROJECT](https://github.com/SoAp9035/selcuk-space-app/blob/main/PROJECT.md)

+Read the notes taken by team members: [NOTES](https://github.com/SoAp9035/selcuk-space-app/blob/main/NOTES.md)

 ## Getting Started